julianvollmer/node-websockets/README.md

 * queue send calls if there is no connection
 * validate websocket frames
 * update docs
-* add some better tests
+* use mocha for tests
 * add JsDocs to all modules